Process

 Prioritize and Negotiate

-The best work comes after we accurately measure development effort and prioritize work, or pain points, based on some combination of impact and urgency.
-My goal is to help you streamline our workflow by focusing on key issues that drive maximum value.
-The goal is to always ensure resources are utilized efficiently as possible.
+The best work happens when we measure development effort and prioritize by impact and urgency.
+My goal is to streamline workflow by tackling key issues and making sure resources are used efficiently.

 Redesign & Develop